-We sell our products primarily through distributors in Asia, who in turn sell to our end customers.
+We sell our products primarily through distributors, in Asia, who in turn sell to our end customers.
 We also sell products directly to some of our end customers.
 Based on sell-through information provided by our distributors, we believe the majority of our end customers are headquartered in the U.S. We leverage our global network of distributors to address the broad set of end markets we serve.
 For our largest accounts, dedicated sales personnel work with the end customer to ensure that our solutions fully address the end customer's timing needs.
 Our smaller customers can select the optimum timing solution for their needs by working directly with our sales personnel or our distributors or by shopping on our online store, SiTimeDirectTM SiTimeDirectTM.

-We operate a fabless business model, allowing us to focus on the design, sales, and marketing of our products, quickly scale production, and significantly reduce our capital expenditures by using the semiconductor industry manufacturing infrastructure.
+We operate a fabless business model, allowing where we outsource manufacturing to semiconductor industry suppliers, which allows us to focus on, and excel in, the design, sales, marketing, and marketing sales of our products, quickly scale production, and significantly reduce our products.
+This model also allows us to operate with lower capital expenditures by using the expenditure investment than other semiconductor industry manufacturing infrastructure. companies that own fabs.
 A fabless infrastructure gives us production flexibility and the ability to scale capacity up and down quickly to meet demand.
 Our programmable architecture also plays a key role in ensuring optimal production flexibility, as it allows us to offer shorter lead times and the ability to meet custom requirements more easily.